northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-9-Defender-For-Containers.md

 ### Exercise 3: Investigate the recommendation for vulnerabilities in ACR

-Once a vulnerable image has been pushed to the Azure Container Registry registry, then Microsoft Defender for Containers will start scanning the image for vulnerabilities, by using Qualys.
+Once a vulnerable image has been pushed to the Azure Container Registry registry, then Microsoft Defender for Containers will start scanning the image for vulnerabilities, by using Defender for Endpoint Threat and Vulnerability module.
 You will now look into the recommendation in Microsoft Defender for Cloud for this.

  1. Go to **Microsoft Defender for Cloud** in the **Azure Portal**.
  2. Go to the **Recommendations** tab in Defender for Cloud.